-Since Touch was founded in 2004, we have supported the education of over 2,000 healthcare workers.
-Touch has helped graduate 278 physicians (~10% of the country’s total), 70 specialists, and approximately 1,700 other healthcare professionals, including 388 Assistant Medical Officers (AMOs), 376 nurses, 168 nurse anesthetists, 259 laboratory scientists, and 249 pharmacists.
-In addition to helping graduate a large number of healthcare workers, we have also improved the quality of their education.
-Today, the vast majority of these graduates work within Tanzania’s health system, providing much-needed healthcare to the Tanzanian population.
+Since Touch was founded in 2004, we have supported the education of over 3,100 healthcare workers.
+Touch has helped graduate over 500 physicians (~17% of the country’s total), and approximately 2,500 other healthcare professionals, including 471 Assistant Medical Officers (AMOs).

 We are proud to report that 96% of the CUHAS and BMC graduates are deployed and remain in the Tanzanian health system, delivering quality healthcare to the population across the country.
 These graduates are working in all but one region of Tanzania and approximately 85% of them are performing clinical work.

 We have further improved healthcare delivery by enhancing the skills of existing healthcare workers as well as strengthening healthcare delivery mechanisms, such as upgrading facilities and medical equipment, and enhancing management of health-care facilities.

 Number of graduates working in the Tanzanian health system